Mural del Beso Barcelona: The story behind the “kissing wall”

 To get here, you must make the same journey in the direction of the Cathedral.
 Once you are there, take Carrer dels Capellans street, which leads to Isidre Nonell square where the large mural is located.

-Furthermore, this wall is currently considered one of the most “IG friendly” places in Barcelona.
-In fact, it is impossible to go to this work and not to meet tourists who are taking pictures of the mural of beso.
+Furthermore, this wall is currently considered as one of the most “IG friendly” places in Barcelona.
+In fact, it is impossible to visit this masterpiece and not to meet tourists who are taking pictures.

-If it is your first time here in Barcelona and you want to know the most representative monuments that characterise Catalan modernism then you can not miss our walking tour.
+If it is your first time in sunny Barcelona, then we definitely recommend you to visit it!
+Also, if you want to see other places that have a great history, then do not miss our walking tour.

 Leave a Reply